rkgoudra/dsa-javascript/README.md

 */
 ```

-##Tech Stack
+## Tech Stack
--Language: JavaScript (ES6+)
+- Language: **JavaScript (ES6+)**
--Runtime: Node.js
+- Runtime: **Node.js**
--Paradigm: Iterative + Recursive where appropriate
+- Paradigm: **Iterative + Recursive** where appropriate

-##Who This Repo Is For
+## Who This Repo Is For
--Engineers revisiting DSA after real-world experience
+- Engineers revisiting DSA after real-world experience
--Backend / Full-stack developers preparing for interviews
+- Backend / Full-stack developers preparing for interviews
--Developers who value clarity over clever hacks
+- Developers who value clarity over clever hacks
--Anyone learning DSA in JavaScript with a practical mindset
+- Anyone learning DSA in JavaScript with a practical mindset

-##Note
+## Note
--This is a living repository — solutions may be refactored as understanding improves
+- This is a living repository — solutions may be refactored as understanding improves
--Focus is on fundamentals, not language tricks
+- Focus is on fundamentals, not language tricks
--No copy-paste from platforms — each solution is implemented and reviewed personally
+- No copy-paste from platforms — each solution is implemented and reviewed personally

-##Contributions
+## Contributions
 -This is a personal learning repository, but discussions and suggestions are welcome.

 ##About Me